jeremyhoy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-## Data set tranformations
+## Data set transformations
 In the completion of this project the following transformations where made to the data:

-+ Merge the training and the test sets to create one data set.
+* Merge the training and the test sets to create one data set.
+  * Combine the subject, activity and measurements for each of the training and test settings, then combine the test and train  together.
-+ Extract only the measurements on the mean and standard deviation for each measurement.
+* Extract only the measurements on the mean and standard deviation for each measurement.
-+ Use descriptive activity names to name the activities in the data set
+* Use descriptive activity names to name the activities in the data set.
-+ Appropriately label the data set with descriptive variable names.
+* Appropriately label the data set with descriptive variable names.
-+ Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+* Create a second, independent tidy data set with the average of each variable for each activity and each subject.